AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 As the game is played, characters will often face things which can drive normal men mad.
 Seeing your friends and family murdered before your eyes can be maddening enough, but what if you’re the one actually murdering them yourself because they’re trying to eat you?
 In desperate times, people do desperate things, and sometimes those people can draw upon that madness to push them along and keep themselves alive.
 You know how these stories tend to go – you either get killed or go crazy.
 Those who fight the hardest to survive are usually quite rattled by their experiences, and oftentimes there is little humanity left in them in the end to differentiate them from the monsters they’ve had to slaughter in order to stay alive.
 Their madness gave them power during their journey, but broke them in the end.

-That’s exactly how ***Cannibal Contagion*** works.
+That’s exactly how Cannibal Contagion works.
 Your characters have been thrown smack dab into the middle of the craziest shit they’ve never believed could happen.
 They will be forced to do terrible things in order to scrabble for the barest sliver of hope for survival.
 As they face the horrors of the apocalypse, they will draw upon that madness in the hopes that the edge it gives them will be enough for them to make it through to the other side.
 As that destination draws near, however, their madness could quite likely overtake them.
-When the tension and events of the game push characters to the brinks of desperation and lunacy, ***CC*** uses Psychotriggers, Crazy-Go-Psycho points, and the Mad Half to bring that craziness into play.
+When the tension and events of the game push characters to the brinks of desperation and lunacy, Cannibal Contagion uses Psychotriggers, Crazy-Go-Psycho points, and the Mad Half to bring that craziness into play.

 The madness system involves four major variables: Negotiation, the Mad Half, the Psychotrigger, and the CGP meter.
 These components work together organically to keep your characters moving ever forward towards the brink of Madness.
 In order to understand how it all works, you need to understand how each of these variables is important on its own.
 We’ll start with the basics of how it works, and go into more details on the specifics after an example.